La Vida Lena: Casting

 Ivana Alawi was originally cast for the lead role, with a working title Lihim ni Ligaya.
-The pre-production had started and the cast was already introduced during a presscon back in February 2020.
+The pre-production had started and the cast was already introduced during a press conference back in February 2020.
 Due to COVID-19 pandemic and enhanced community quarantine in Luzon in March 2020, Alawi backed out of the project; her main reason was to avoid risking the health of her family as she will be exposed during lock-in tapings.
 In August, Deo Endrinal, the head of Dreamscape Entertainment, approached Erich Gonzales to take on the lead role.
 The title of the series is officially named La Vida Lena, inspired by Jojo Saguin, one of the directors who is known to her colleague named Lena.
 From Ligaya, the lead character's name was changed to Magdalena Mendoza.
 Several recasting and revisions in the script are being made to suit the new theme and new cast.
 La Vida Lena served as Gonzales' return to television two years after playing her first triple role in The Blood Sisters (2018).